 I believe that stripping the membranes could cause any of the “early stuff” to happen, prodromal labor included.

-Prodromal labor or not, women generally begin their labor experience at night.
+Women generally begin their labor experience at night.
 If a woman is experiencing prodromal labor and it seems as if she just needs a little bit of a nudge to get things going, odds are that the next night things will pick up.
-I believe that we are more likely to go into labor at night because our bodies are more relaxed, we’re “in our nest”, we feel safe and ready to give birth.
+I believe that we are more likely to go into labor at night because our bodies are more relaxed, we’re “in our nest”, we feel safe and ready to give birth naturally.

 How to End Prodromal Labor?